-People are generally going to respect the property of others.
+People generally respect the property of others.
 And when everyone knows it’s your property, they’re going to be mistrustful of anyone else using it.

-Well groomed landscaping, fences, lighting, clearly marked boundaries, walkways, and home security cameras broadcast to the world that this is your property, that it is owned and cared for, and it will be defended against invaders.
+Well-groomed landscaping, fences, lighting, clearly marked boundaries, walkways, and home security cameras broadcast to the world that this is your property.
+That means that you care for it, and you will defend it against invaders.

-A neighborhood park overgrown, rusted equipment, and poor lighting will eventually start attracting people to use it for drugs, drinking, or other inappropriate uses.
+A neighborhood park with overgrown, rusted equipment and poor lighting will eventually start attracting people to use it for drugs, drinking, or other inappropriate uses.
 The houses around the park are at increased risk simply because of their proximity.

-But a park with regular sporting activities, picnics, and other legitimate events not only helps keep away the nefarious crowd, but has more eyes on the street if they do show up anyway.
+But a park with regular sporting activities, picnics, and other legitimate events helps keep away suspicious characters.
+It also creates more eyes on the street if they do show up.